northle/docs/src/docs/crud-tutorial/reading.md

 ---
-title: Reading Todos | CRUD Tutorial
+title: Reading | CRUD Tutorial
 ---

-# Reading Todos | CRUD Tutorial
+# Reading | CRUD Tutorial

 In the previous chapter we added a functionality to add new todos.
 Now we are ready to retrieve and show them.